Connect with us

 Zachary del Rosario, Olin College of Engineering

 When analyzing a set of data, one of the first steps many people take is to compute an average.
-You might compare your height against the average height of people where you live, or brag about your favorite player's batting average.
-But while the average can you study a dataset, it has important limitations.
+You might compare your height against the average height of people where you live, or brag about your favorite baseball player’s batting average.
+But while the average can help you study a dataset, it has important limitations.

 For example, the U.S. Air Force used to design its planes for “the average man,” but abandoned the practice when pilots couldn’t control their aircraft.
 The average has many uses, but it doesn’t tell you anything about the variability in a dataset.